gittest20202/samplerepo/README.md

 - It will request to enter the cluster credentials ***(Follow Step 1.1)***

-- The browser re-directs to display token page, Click the Display token
+- The browser re-directs to display token page, Click the Display token :point_down:
 ![DISPLAY TOKEN](images/token.PNG?raw=true)